tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.md

 [this tutorial](./rsa_pythonjava.md).

-For Python-only remote services it's not really necessary for this service specification be the name of a Java class, any unique String could have been used.
+For Python-only remote services it's not really necessary for this service specification to be the name of a Java class.
+Any unique string could have been used.

 The **`osgi.basic.timeout`** is an optional property that gives a maximum